osrf/gazebo_tutorials/ftu/tutorial3.md

 ### The Menu

-Like most of applications into the system gazebo has an application menu integrated into the windows system.
-Some of the menu options are also duplicated into the toolbars or right click context menu.
+Like most applications, Gazebo has an application menu up top.
+Some of the menu options are duplicated in the Toolbars or as right-click context menu options in the Scene.
+Check out the various menus to familiarize yourself.

 **TODO: add description to options**